 Irrevocable trusts.
 An irrevocable trust generally cannot be terminated or modified, once established, without the consent of the beneficiary(ies).
 Uses of irrevocable trusts include estate tax planning, Medicaid planning and special needs planning.
 Some states permit “decanting.”
 Decanting is a process whereby the assets of an existing irrevocable trust are “poured over” to another trust that has more favorable terms.
 Although many states have enacted decanting statutes, New Jersey has yet to do so; however, case law in New Jersey may permit decanting in certain situations.
 Florida revised its decanting statute it 2018.

 Income taxation of trusts.
 There are generally four types of entities that are subject to tax: 1.
 Individual; 2.
 Estates; 3.
 Trusts; and 4.
 C Corporations (note that an S Corporation may be subject to a built-in gains tax if once a C Corporation).
 Since trusts are an income tax paying entity, it is important to understand the taxation of trusts particularly in light of the fact that the income tax rates for trusts are significantly compressed when compared to individuals (i.e., trusts reach the maximum tax bracket very quickly as opposed to an individual).
 Whether a trust pays tax on its income depends on whether the trust is a “grantor trust” for income tax purposes.
 This determination is made by applying federal tax law as compared to the trust’s agreement.
 Simply, grantor trust status is when the grantor or another person is treated as the owner of all or a portion of the trust under the Internal Revenue Code.
 When this happens, the grantor reports all items of income and deductions on their personal Form 1040.

 For a non-grantor trust, the taxation of the trust is the same as an individual expect for the compressed tax rates.
-A non-grantor trust files a Form 1041 if its gross income exceeds $100.00 or if the trust has any taxable income.
-From a tax perspective, there are both simple and complex trusts further discussion of which is beyond the scope of this page.
+A non-grantor trust files a Form 1041 if its gross income exceeds $600 or if the trust has any taxable income.
+From a tax perspective, there are both simple and complex trusts, further discussion of which is beyond the scope of this page.
 A non-grantor trust can receive a deduction from gross income for income currently distributed or required to be distributed (referred to as distributable net income).

 Special Needs Planning

 Planning for a loved one with special needs is about enhancing that person’s quality of life to the maximum extent possible and protecting them only as much as necessary to not limit or restrict their potential for government benefits.
-If there it is anticipated that there will not be a need in the future for government programs that are means-based (e.g., SSI and Medicaid) then there is no need for a special needs trust.
+If it is anticipated that there will not be a need in the future for government programs that are means-based (e.g., SSI and Medicaid) then there is no need for a special needs trust.
 Objectives of planning include but are not limited to:

 - Provide Financial Security